 We recommend seeking out a low-fat brand to feed your pet when possible.

 A final big concern when feeding your pet cream cheese is that it may contain extra ingredients.
 There are many brands of flavored crème cheeses available, and many of them can contain harmful ingredients.
-Garlic and herb is one such flavor that includes garlic and possibly onions that are both very dangerous to feed your pet.
+Garlic and herb is one such flavor that includes garlic and possibly onions which are both very dangerous to feed your pet.
 Some brands might also be high in salt, which can also be harmful to your dog’s health.

 We recommend only feeding your pet plain, low-fat cream cheese, so there is no need to worry about additional ingredients